HugeCoderGuy/LightsCameraPlants/README.md

 # LightsCameraPlants
-### Automated Phenotyping hardware/software to assist with real-time data collection and analysis for under $100*.
+### Automated Phenotyping hardware/software to assist with real-time data collection and analysis for under $100[^1].
+[^1]: The price is roughly $90 if you already own a moniter, keyboard, mouse, usb cords and have access to a 3d printer.
+Otherwise expected cost is roughly $200
 ## Summary:
 Included are all of the necessary files to complete automated measurements of leaf area for plants grown on (insert deimensions) square petri dishs.
-Measurements of the plants are taken in a standardized 3D printed enclosure that eliminates common issues such as glare, camera positioning, and image cropping.
+Measurements of the plants are taken in a standardized 3D printed enclosure that eliminates common issues such as glare, camera positioning, and image cropping for image analysis.
 This alleviates much of the post-processing required with other automated phenotyping methods and allows the user to identify leaf area measurements in the real-time.
-Minor alterations of the 3D print and code corresponding with the envoirment lighting allows this product to work with other samples such as bacteria colony image collection.
+This setup can also be used with standard LEDs and standard petri dishes for easy image collection.
 ## Components:
 - [Raspberry pi 3b, 4, or 400](https://www.adafruit.com/product/4296)
 - [Adafruit NeoPixel Digital RGB LED Strip - Black 30 LED](https://www.adafruit.com/product/1460?length=1)